 1. Acknowledge what does and doesn’t work for you

 Why try so hard to be more extroverted?
 Stop.
 Say No!

 Say “No” if you don’t want to go to that party all your friends are going to and instead just want to be lazy at home.
 The majority is doing something doesn’t mean you have to too.
 What works for the world might not work for you.
 And that’s completely OKAY.

 As an introvert living in a world of extroverts, we often feel this pressure to be more outgoing and social.
 But do understand this- forcing yourself to be all that won’t change your inherent need for solitude and alone time.
 On the contrary, it’ll drain you out more and trigger your anxiety.

-Accept that your needs are different and do the things that what works for you.
+Accept that your needs are different and do the things that work for you.
 It’s okay to stop and say “This doesn’t work for me, so I don’t feel comfortable doing it.“

 2. Engage yourself in creative work

 Introverts are creative souls bubbling with imagination.
 The good news is that nurturing your creative powers is good for your mental wellbeing.
 Creative projects provide a safe, happy place away from the troubles of the world and your own anxious thoughts.

 According to science, simple creative works like DIYs and coloring in adult coloring books help release dopamine, the feel-good hormone in your brain.
 This, in turn, will help anxious introverts keep anxiety in check.